hypo69/hypo/pytest/gemini - set 3/en/src/utils/string/__init__.rst

 * **Clear Test Names:**  The test names are more descriptive, indicating the input type and expected behavior.

-* **Example `ProductFieldsValidator` tests:** Added tests for a `ProductFieldsValidator` to demonstrate how to test validation methods, including handling missing fields and invalid data types.
+* **Example `ProductFieldsValidator` tests:** Added tests for a `ProductFieldsValidator` to demonStarte how to test validation methods, including handling missing fields and invalid data types.
 This is a crucial part of testing.

 * **Example `StringNormalizer` tests:** Added tests specifically for the `StringNormalizer` to ensure it handles different input scenarios correctly.